ryan-neil/react-resources/README.md

 /* app.css file */

 .Superhero {
   border: 1px solid grey;
 }
 .heading {
-	color: tomato;
+  color: red;
 }
 ```

-And we should see a grey border around our two `Superhero` components and superhero names should be colored tomato (my favorite built in css color btw).
+And we should see a grey border around our two `Superhero` components and superhero names should be colored red.

-> Note: `class` instead of `className` would work but React sends us a warming in our console and in general we want to avoid using `class` prop for styling since it is a reserved word.
+> Note: `class` instead of `className` would work but React sends us a warning in our console and in general we want to avoid using `class` as a prop for styling since it is a reserved word.

 ### Inline CSS Styling